 Leveraging WeChat to grow your business

-Many foreign organisations see getting on WeChat as the pinnacle of business success in China.
+Many foreign organizations see getting on WeChat as the pinnacle of business success in China.

 Sure, it’s a good step—you need to register with a Chinese National ID, and of course it’s all in Mandarin, so navigating this process is no walk in the park.

 But becoming registered on WeChat is just the first step—equivalent to being listed on Google.
-It helps, but alone, it won’t bring your organisation any more business than before.
+It helps, but alone, it won’t bring your organization any more business than before.

 What’s needed is WeChat-appropriate marketing, which is an entirely different challenge.

 By now, you’re probably sick of being told how different WeChat is to anything else you know.

 Well sorry, but here it is again: Marketing on WeChat is nothing like the SEO you know.

 Whereas Google gives a lot of weighting to keywords and links used, WeChat bases its approach on consumer purchasing behavior.

 Personally, I think this is a fantastic approach—it prevents the platform from becoming another crazy ad-infested bonanza like Facebook.